- Send money to an overseas bank account without paying a foreign exchange profit margin.

 TransferWise was founded by Estonian duo Kristo Käärmann and Taavet Hinrikus in 2011.
-Käärmann was a financial consultant, while Hinrikus was previously working with Skype.
+Käärmann was a financial consultant, while Hinrikus previously worked with Skype.
 It rebranded to Wise in 2021.

-The company has also received financial investment from the likes of Peter Thiel, Richard Branson, and the venture capital duo Marc Andreessen and Ben Horowitz.
+The company has also received financial investment from Peter Thiel, Richard Branson, and the venture capital duo of Marc Andreessen and Ben Horowitz.

 Credibility and security

-Wise is regulated by the UK financial conduct authority FCA, US financial crimes enforcement network FinCEN, and by ASIC and ARPA in Australia.
-They make sure that your transactions are secure and that your data is protected.
+Wise is regulated by the UK financial conduct authority FCA, US financial crimes enforcement network FinCEN, and ASIC and ARPA in Australia.
+They ensure that your transactions are secure and your data is protected.

 The service uses a high level of encryption and data security, similar to the ones used by banks.
-Transactions are monitored 24/7 for potentially fraudulent activity, and your account data and activity is protected by two-factor authentication.
+In addition, transactions are monitored 24/7 for potentially fraudulent activity, and your account data and activity are protected by two-factor authentication.

 Wise international money transfers